SakuraZch/Java-Introduction/README.md

 # Introduction Code of Java Language
 ## 2020/4/19
-All code are inside the directory "src"
+All code is inside the directory "src".
+These code is writed with the reference code in the runoob website, whose URL is: https://www.runoob.com/java/java-tutorial.html / Thanks to this website pretty much!